1,000+ Opportunities

 Once you submit your application, the length of the review and approval process depends on funding availability in your area.
 Learn more about the Single Family Housing Repair Loans and Grants program by visiting the USDA Rural Development website .
 Housing & Home Equity Resources Get Help Paying for Food, Medicine, and More Millions of older adults miss out on money-saving benefits simply because they don't apply.

-Based on current listing details, eligibility includes: Applicants must be the homeowner and occupy the house, be unable to obtain affordable credit elsewhere, and have a household income that does not exceed the very low-income limit for their county.
-For grants, applicants must be age 62 or older and unable to repay a repair loan.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Homeowners who occupy the house, are unable to obtain affordable credit elsewhere, and have a household income that does not exceed the very low-income limit by county.
+Confirm the full requirements in the official notice before applying.